jsonchou/accurate-image-downloader/README.md

 # accurate-image-downloader
-a **Chrome Extension** of accurate, accurate, accurate download image extension
+a **Chrome Extension** of accurate, accurate, accurate download image